Plants in pots

 Rhodanthe ‘Oxley Cascade’

 We planted three of these cascading perennials with scented white paper-like flowers, in hanging baskets, in April 2021.
 This plant prefers morning sun and adequate moisture.
 ANBG plant.
-Found scrub wren nest, 1/24.
+Found scrub wren nest, January 2024.
+This plant likes to spread itself around in other pot plants.

 Rhododendron lochiae